AGuyNamedJens/FactorioChatBot/README.md

 ```/opt/factorio/bin/64/factorio --start-server /opt/factorio/saves/map.zip --server-settings /opt/factorio/data/server-settings.json --rcon-port 8080 --rcon-password password --console-log /opt/factorio/Factorio-server.log```

 # Dependencies
-Install or update NodeJS https://nodejs.org/en/ (Version 12 or higher)
+Install or update NodeJS on Windows: [NodeJS Installer](https://nodejs.org/en/) (Version 12 or higher)

+Install or update NodeJS on Linux by running these 2 commands:

+`curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -`
+`sudo apt -y install nodejs`

-To verify node is installed open an elevated cmd prompt and do "node -v"
+To verify node is installed run "node -v" in a cmd prompt.
 the node version should be returned

 Navigate in the cmd prompt to the folder you have the Factorio Chat Bot at.